Sustainability, Ethical, Environmental and Social Responsibility

 We realise that producing quality clothing will have an impact on the society and the environment we live in, but it is our way to act responsibly and minimise this impact as far as we reasonably can.

-- Ethical - We feel very strongly that workers in factories are treated fairly and benefit from working with us.
-We do not want our production of value and quality products to be at the expense of workers in our factories.
-Our Ethical Trading Code sets out the process and standards which we insist upon before working with a supplier.
+Ethical – We feel very strongly that workers in our factories are treated fairly and benefit from working with us.
+We do not want our production of value and quality products to be at the expense of these workers.
+For this reason we joined the Ethical Trading Initiative(ETI) in 2012 and as an ETI foundation stage member we request our suppliers to follow the ETI Base Code which sets out the standards which we insist upon before working with a supplier.

 It is an amazing world out there and we want to keep it that way.
 Our way.